 As a criminal defense practitioner, Erin has seen great success in achieving positive results and in minimizing her clients’ risk and exposure within the criminal justice system.
 She enjoys building relationships with clients and their families to provide support, counsel and advocacy from start to finish.

-Erin has been lauded by her peers for the past two years for her efficacy in the area of domestic violence cases.
-The Dallas County Criminal Defense Lawyers Association awarded Erin for her work in this area of her criminal practice in 2012 and 2013.
+Erin has been lauded by her peers for the past several years for her efficacy in the area of domestic violence cases.
+The Dallas County Criminal Defense Lawyers Association awarded Erin for her work in this area of her criminal practice every year from 2012 through 2018.